 St. Petersburg Coastal and Marine Science Center

-To better understand storm impacts on the coast, the USGS National Assessment of Storm-Induced Coastal Change Hazards group is responding to the Noreaster of March 2018.
+To better understand storm impacts on the coast, the USGS National Assessment of Storm-Induced Coastal Change Hazards group is responding to Hurricane Michael.

 Oct.
 19, 2018

 Hurricane Michael response activities may include: